 AS1.
 Identify fields beyond academia in which anthropological knowledge and practice are an asset.

 AS2.
-Identify, gather and organize anthropological data that describes real-world problems and potential solutions
+Identify, gather, and organize anthropological data that describes real-world problems and potential solutions

 AS3.
 Appraise the influences of cultural context and social discourse for individual and group experiences.